ASchmidt1024/articles/angular/evaluation/angular-evaluation.md

 ## Human Resources

 Another important question to ask before choosing Angular - or general any library, tool or framework - is which developers are at your disposal.
 "It's standing and it's falling with the people." used to say my grandma.
 And so if there are some high skilled Angular developers available to realize the project, just choose it.
 But keep in mind if there are only one or two developer on board, the project might depends on these guys, if you don't have access to others.
 Good developers are rare these times.

-## Trends

-Angular is a mature framework.
-This is seen in the trends of the last five years world wide and in the last 12 months in Germany.
-The values give the search interest relative to the highest point in the chart.
-The value 100 stands for the highest popular of this search term.
-The value of 50 means that the term is half popular and the value 0 means that there is not enough data to provide for.

-![Google Trends, World, last 5 years][32]
-(Source: [Google Trends, World, last 5 years][34])

-![Google Trends, Germany, last 12 month][33]
-(Source: [Google Trends, Germany, last 12 month][35])

-> (?)
-Interest over time
->
-> Numbers represent search interest relative to the highest point on the chart for the given region and time.
-A value of 100 is the peak popularity for the term.
-A value of 50 means that the term is half as popular.
-A score of 0 means that there was not enough data for this term.

-In 2018 over 20.000 developer were asked which frontend framework they use or had heard of.
-A look at the results shows Angular on place three after React and Vue.

-![stateofjs.com - 2018, Overall Front-end Frameworks results][37]
-(Source: [stateofjs.com - 2018, Overall Front-end Frameworks results][36])

 ## Facts